Types of Analysis

 As the name suggests Predictive data analysis involves employing methods that analyze the current trends along with the historical facts to arrive at a conclusion that makes predictions about the future trends of future events.

-A few of the software used to Predictive analysis are Apache Mahout, GNU Octave, OpenNN, MATLAB, etc.
+A few of the software used for Predictive analysis are Apache Mahout, GNU Octave, OpenNN, MATLAB, etc.

 5) Inferential data analysis